 How does it work?

-First, you fold it to insert it — and it usually works itself out, migrates upward and creates a seal.
+First, you find your cup of choice, fold it to insert it — and it usually works itself out, migrates upward and creates a seal.
 Although, you may need to twist the cup a bit or have a quick Kegel session before you get it “sitting pretty,” so to speak.
 If you’re having a tough time with everything, you can use lubricant.

-To remove the cup, find the stem and then pinch the base to release the seal and pull out.
+To remove the cup, find the stem and then pinch the base to release the seal and pull out (if you’ve got one of the nifty “stemless” cups, be sure to follow your manufacturer’s directions!).
 Now what do you do with your tiny cup of menstrual blood?
 You can pour it in the toilet or sink, then rinse with water and re-insert.

 What makes it better than my cute, candy-wrapped tampons?

 Change is hard, I know — especially when you’ve begun to realize that tampons are your friend, not your enemy.
-But, there are actually a lot of benefits with menstrual cups.
-“One of the main benefits is the length of wear.
+But, there are actually a lot of benefits with menstrual cups for you and for the planet: “One of the main benefits is the length of wear.
 Depending on the heaviness of the flow, menstrual cups can be worn for 8 to 12 hours before they need to be changed,” Aliabadi notes.
-Consider these, too:

 But let’s be frank…

-There are horror stories.
+There are horror stories from some new users and there’s a learning curve to loving your cup of choice.
 There are also a lot of women that swear by them.
 Here are a few questions you might be wondering:

 How much do they cost?
-From Target to Amazon, menstrual cups range between $30-$40 — which is pretty good considering it can last at least five years, and that’s way less than you’d spend on tampons even in one year.
+From Target to Amazon, most menstrual cups range between $18-$40 — which is pretty good considering it can last at least five years and the sheer range of products available — and that’s way less than you’d spend on tampons even in one year.

 How messy is it?
 “Removing and cleaning the cup can be messy, especially for new users,” Aliabadi says.
 “Doing this in a public restroom may also be difficult or embarrassing, since you need to clean it at the sink if it is reusable.
 As you get more experience with using the cup, removing it cleanly is possible.”